E111 | Pvu II, 2000

 Authors : Liu Wei, Shao Feng-Min, Yan Lei, Cao Hui-Xia, Qiu Dong,

-Lipoprotein Lipase (LPL) is a key enzyme in lipid metabolism, especially for plasma triglycerides (TG).
-Genetic variants have been associated to lipid levels in healthy individuals, cardiovascular disease, obesity and diabetes.
-Our aim was to evaluate the influence of three polymorphisms: Hind III, Pvu II and S447X in plasma TG levels in Human Immunodeficiency Virus-1 (HIV-1) infected children under Highly Active Antiretroviral Therapy (HAART).
+Lipoprotein lipase is a key enzyme in lipid metabolism, especially for plasma triglycerides (TGs).
+Genetic variants have been associated with lipid levels in healthy individuals, cardiovascular disease, obesity and diabetes.
+Our aim was to evaluate the influence of 3 polymorphisms: Hind III, Pvu II and S447X in plasma TG levels in human immunodeficiency virus-1-infected children under highly active antiretroviral therapy (HAART).

 Authors : Colombero Cecilia, Catano Gabriel, Rocco Carlos A, Mecikovsky Débora, Bologna Rosa, Aulicino Paula C, Sen Luisa, Mangano Andrea,